-Corrosion & material services
+Corrosion and material services

 A prerequisite for safe operation is the understanding of how materials perform under normal operating conditions, as well as under unintended exposure.